What Is a Good Download and Upload Speed?

 Most download and upload speeds will vary depending on the connection type you have.
 If you’re subscribed to a fiber internet plan, like those offered by AT&T Fiber or Verizon Fios, your download and upload speeds are usually symmetrical, which results in superior performance.

 Depending on who you ask, most internet speeds of 200 Mbps or more are considered very fast.
-Additionally, some areas where service providers operate have advanced networks with premium service options with speeds up to 1,000 Mbps.
+Some areas where service providers operate have advanced networks with premium service options with speeds up to 1,000 Mbps.
 Most families don’t need these highest speeds mainly because they can operate just fine with lower speeds that more closely match their needs at a lower price point.

 Most households can thrive with 100 Mbps download and 20 Mbps upload speeds, but yours may require more bandwidth to handle all the devices connected to your network.
 Refer to the chart below to find a speed that will match your desired performance.